-How to post your bike on Craigslist.
 This post explains exactly how to advertise your bike on Craigslist, so that you can sell your bike online.
-Getting the ad just right is crucial.
-Craigslist is a great, free online selling site – but it only works well if you know how to use it well.
+Getting the advert just right is crucial.
+Craigslist is a great, free online selling site – but it only works well if you use it well.

 - Mention the brand of the bike (such as Giant Trek, Specialized, Raleigh, etc.).
 People really want to know this – it’s vital information.

 - Also mention the model of the bike in as much detail as you possibly can (such as Trek Valencia, Specialized Secteur Triple, Raleigh Detour City Sport, etc.).